-The situation: There a several areas where safety can be optimized in your business, and attention to the behaviors of drivers operating your on-road fleet vehicles is one of them.
+There a several areas where safety can be optimized in your business, and attention to the behaviors of drivers operating your on-road fleet vehicles is one of them.
 Driver safety is a key safety element to address internally.
 Becoming proactive about the safety of your drivers is not only a smart choice, but a requirement if you want to keep your personnel and others on the road safe while eliminating avoidable safety incidents, accidents and costly violations to your business.

 For contractors with heavy trucks and light duty vehicles in their fleet, driver safety protocols should be observed in all elements and areas of work both on and off the jobsites, from operating heavy trucks during excavation activities to driving offsite on a lunch break.
 When drivers are operating their assigned vehicles safely, the risks of incidents are reduced.
 Poor drivers have a detrimental impact on project and company success.

 But how can you know whether your drivers are operating safely when your eyes are not on them at all times?

 Driver Scorecard Solutions